awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 1. On the **Attach permission policies** page, do the following:
    + Select the box next to the required **AmazonSSMManagedInstanceCore** managed policy\.
    + If you have created a custom S3 bucket policy, select the box next to its name\.
-For information about custom S3 bucket policies for an instance profile, see [Task 1: \(Optional\) Create a custom policy for Amazon S3 bucket access](#instance-profile-custom-s3-policy)\.
+For information about custom S3 bucket policies for an instance profile, see [Task 1: \(Optional\) Create a custom policy for S3 bucket access](#instance-profile-custom-s3-policy)\.
    + If you plan to join instances to an Active Directory managed by AWS Directory Service, select the box next to **AmazonSSMDirectoryServiceAccess**\.
    + If you plan to use CloudWatch Events or CloudWatch Logs to manage or monitor your instance, select the box next to **CloudWatchAgentServerPolicy**\.